Dr Deborah Holt

 • I have been working at Moray House School of Education since 2010 with specialism in health and wellbeing and mental health promotion

-• I have been a programme director and subject lead on ITE programmes as well as most recently being the School Director of Quality Assurance and Enhancement
+• I have been a programme director and subject lead on ITE programmes and I was the School Director of Quality Assurance and Enhancement from 2018 to 2023

 • I am committed to enhancing the student experience for all students and particularly for our Widening Participation students.
 I am the School Widening Participation Champion which involves working with colleagues to enhance the experience for WP students as well as to work with partners and external agencies engaging with WP pupils in schools.